norcalbiostat/AppliedStatistics_notes/docs/03-Model-Building.md

 Model building methods are used mainly in exploratory situations where many independent variables have been measured, but a final model explaining the dependent variable has not been reached.
 You want to build a model that contains enough covariates to explain the model well, but still be parsimonious such that the model is still interpretable.

-This chapter introduces categorical predictors first, then interactions, moderating and confounding variables, and then discusses model fit measures that can be used to compare between competing models.
+This chapter introduces different types of covariates that can be used, stratified models, confounding and moderation.
+We then conclude with measures of model fit and methods to compare between competing models.